SolidOS/solidos/README.md

 If you do have direct access to the repos, it is usual to create a branch for your changes and then a PR.
 A PR helps you receive feedback and lets us know easily about any changes to the code.
 Read more about Pull Requests over at the GitHub documentation.

-Make sure to read more about working with branches and missing repos over at the [SolidOS developer guide](https://github.com/solidos/solidos/wiki/1.-SolidOS-know-how#dealing-with-github-branches).
+Make sure to read more about working with branches and missing repos over at the [SolidOS Wiki](https://github.com/solidos/solidos/wiki/1.-SolidOS-know-how#dealing-with-github-branches).

 ### Developing SolidOS code